alicevision/MeshroomResearch/README.md

 ```

 ## Meshroom Dev quickstart
+The organisation is the following:
+- mrrs/core contains all the basic IOs, utils and common geometrical functions used through the library
+- mrrs/pipeline contains Meshrom pipeline files
+- mrrs/scripts contains all the scripts, including those used to run the benchmark
+- mrrs/nodes contains the interface nodes for integration in Meshroom
+- mrrs/< feature > contains code realated to the target feature.

 Meshroom was designed to interact with a nodal GUI; this organically defines the code's structure as independent modules with distinct inputs and outputs.
 All the intermetiates results of each node of the graph (the pipeline) are dumped into a cache folder eponypm to the node.\
 These files can be opened easily because they are in a standard format (exr, obj, abc, json, etc.).